oliverychen/oliverychen.github.io/pages/blog/index.md

 Please <a href="mailto:olivery.chen@yahoo.com?Subject=fMRI%20code" target="_top">send me an email</a> if you want the code for generating above dynamic 2D/3D plots.

 <br/>
-For gnerating static 3D plot, there is a wonderful article written by <a href="https://journal.r-project.org/archive/2014-1/muschelli-sweeney-crainiceanu.pdf
+For gnerating static 3D plot, there is a terrific article written by <a href="https://journal.r-project.org/archive/2014-1/muschelli-sweeney-crainiceanu.pdf
 "> Muschelli et al</a>.